What Is The Thinnest Layer Of The Earth?

 The Earth’s inner core is the hottest layer on the Earth.

 Seismograms from earthquakes in New Zealand were used to deduce its existence.
 Seismographs on Earth’s surface can pick up seismic waves that bounce off the inner core’s barrier.
-According to her calculations, the inner core has a radius of 1400 kilometers, which isn’t far off from the generally accepted number of 1221 kilometers.
+According to her calculations, the inner core has a radius of 1400 kilometers, which isn’t far from the generally accepted number of 1221 kilometers.
 However, it was not until Beno Gutenberg and Charles Richter 1938 that it reviewed a more comprehensive data collection.
 An outer core thickness of 1950 km was calculated, with a transition to an inner core of 300 km steeply sloped.
-It meant that the inner core had a radius between 1230 and 1530 km.
+It meant the inner core had a radius between 1230 and 1530 km.

 gold ira scams buyer beware